What is The Reluctant Archaeologist?

 This blog will focus on bringing light to the depths of archaeology, life, and writing, all through an anthropological perspective.

-Posts will be done so that you may sit at your computer (or device), coffee/tea in hand, feet up and read them (at least) every second Saturday morning.
+Posts will be done so that you may sit at your computer (or device), coffee/tea in hand, feet up and read them every other weekend (or thereabouts).
 There will hopefully be laughter, issues to ponder, and inspiration to fuel you through your weekend.
 Maybe even your week!

 In this blog, you will find the posts revolve around three main topics: